-The current project launch date for the cooperative will be February 28th, 2022.
+The current project launch date for the cooperative is still to be determined.

 HOW MANY HOURS A WEEK WILL IT BE?

 During the incubation process, candidates will commit up to two hours per week depending on your role in the project.
-During the Ownership Institute (say the months??), we will ask candidates to commit four full Saturdays over two months.
+During the Ownership Institute, we will ask candidates to commit four full Saturdays over two months.
 We will always work with you to work around an existing work schedule.

 Once work begins, it will be a traditional 40 hour a week job.
-We are still working out if the work will be part-time.
+We are still determining whether part-time work is an option.